Tinubu Sends Direct Message to Nigeria's Security Adviser Ribadu Amid Battle With El-Rufai

 The President’s endorsement comes at a time of heightened public attention following criticisms and exchanges linked to El-Rufai, adding political weight to the statement and signalling firm backing for the NSA.

-Observers say the message reflects the Presidency’s intent to reassure Nigerians of continuity and resolve in national security management.
+Observers said that the message reflected the Presidency’s intent to reassure Nigerians of continuity and resolve in national security management, Vanguard reported.

-By openly reaffirming support for Ribadu, the President appears to be reinforcing trust in the current security strategy, while emphasising accountability and results in tackling insecurity across the country.
+By openly reaffirming support for Ribadu, the President is reinforcing trust in the current security strategy while emphasising accountability and results in tackling insecurity across the country.

 A copy of El-Rufai’s letter, also sighted by Legit.ng, showed that it was delivered to Ribadu’s office on Wednesday, February 11, 2026.